-The longer a child is separated from the mother, in a hospital or in an orphanage, the more he or she lags behind in physical and mental development.
-In addition, various already acquired skills such as gait, speech and sphincter control are lost or returned to a lower developmental level.
+The longer a child is separated from the mother, the more he or she lags behind in physical and mental development.
 This refers to the regression (return) of the child to an earlier stage of psychophysical development.
-In addition, the child is extremely depressed.
-Fear and sadness prevail in its mood, it withdraws into itself, does not try to establish contact with strangers and does not react when the latter tries to approach it.
-The child is less and less active, stares blankly into space, does not care about anything, loses its appetite and often suffers from insomnia; loses weight and is increasingly susceptible to infection.
+The child is less and less active, stares blankly into space, loses its appetite and often suffers from insomnia.

 It is an emotional state that Spitz R. A., Wolf K. M.: Anaclitic depression; an inquiry into the genesis of psychiatric conditions in early childhood call anaclitic depression.
 It is characteristic of older infants who in the first months of life lived in a good emotional relationship with the mother and then were abruptly separated from the mother without receiving an adequate replacement for her.
 If the mother did not show much emotional warmth towards the child, she will not cause signs of hospitalization before being placed in a hospital or home.
 But this is not a sign that such a child is resistant to harmful factors but rather proof that it is already emotionally damaged.

-During the second and third years of life, the child still reacts strongly to the separation from the mother.
+During the second and third years of life, the child reacts strongly to being separated from its mother.
 It is very upset and cries incessantly for several days, often rudely refusing to approach its mother’s replacement.
-In a state of despair, the child refuses food and any other care towards it and sleeps only when it gets tired of crying.
-After a few days, the child falls into apathy and only gradually returns to a normal mood.
-But for a few more weeks or even a few months, it may show symptoms of regression to an earlier stage of psychophysical development: the child urinates in bed, does not speak, demands to be carried, acts as if it is mentally retarded.
+After a few days it falls into apathy and only gradually returns to a normal mood.

-In children who lived in an emotionally disinterested environment before arriving at the hospital, no symptoms of hospitalism were observed were found.
+In children who lived in an emotionally disinterested environment before arriving at the hospital, no symptoms of hospitalism were observed.
 These are children with a sensitivity deficit which will hamper their character maturation.
-Therefore, young children who cry painfully when separated from their mothers should not be considered “spoiled”, because such a reaction is normal.
-Nor should children who are indifferent to leaving their mother be considered “good,” because such behavior is an expression of their emotional defect.
+Young children who cry painfully when separated from their mothers should not be considered “spoiled”.

-Signs of hospitalism can remain even when the child returns to the mother.
-Burlingam and A. Freud cite these symptoms of impairment of the child’s emotional relationship with the mother after returning from the hospital:
+Signs of hospitalism can remain even when the child returns to the mother, Drs.
+Burlingam and A. Freud say.

 - The child treats the mother in a hostile manner;